Working capital (also called net working capital) equals the amount by which a company’s current assets exceed its current liabilities.

 Net operating working capital (NOWC) is a related measure which determines the difference between operating current assets and operating current liabilities.
 In other words, it excluded non-operating assets and liabilities such as investments, etc.

 Net working capital (NWC) is calculated using the following formula:

-|Working Capital = Current Assets − Current Liabilities|
+|Net Working Capital (NWC) = Current Assets − Current Liabilities|

 - Company A has current assets of USD 5 million and current liabilities of USD 3 million.
 Its working capital is USD 2 million (USD 5 million minus USD 3 million).

 - Company B has a current ratio of 1.5 and its current liabilities are USD 80 million.
 Since the current ratio is equal to current assets divided by current liabilities. we can calculate current assets by multiplying current ratio with current liabilities (USD 80 million × 1.5 = USD 120 million).
 Current liabilities are USD 80 million hence working capital is USD 120 million minus USD 80 million which is USD 40 million.